michael-hll/command-tube/README.md

 ## How to run Command Tube

     Command Tube is a Python 3 script.
-The most important two arguments for Command Tube are '--yaml' and '--datetime'.
+The most important two arguments for Command Tube are '--tube' and '--datetime'.
-    All the tube configurations are maintained by a YAML file, using '--yaml file' you can specify the tube configurations.
+    All the tube configurations are maintained by a YAML file, using '--tube file' you can specify the tube configurations.
     From the 'tube.template.yaml' (tube help tempalte could output it) you could view it.
     Use '--datetime' argument you could set the execution time, you could also run it at once by parameter '-f' or '-i'.